-Eileen Sobjack was elected 2nd vice president of the National Federation of Republican Women (NFRW) at the 39th Biennial Convention in Philadelphia and took office in January 2018.
+Eileen Sobjack was elected 1st vice president of the National Federation of Republican Women (NFRW) at the 40th Biennial Convention in Indianapolis and took office in January 2020.
 She is director of NFRW Region 3, which includes Arkansas, Kansas, Louisiana, New Mexico, Oklahoma and Texas.

-served on the NFRW Executive Committee as 3rd vice president, secretary and member-at-large.
+served on the NFRW Executive Committee as 2nd vice president, 3rd vice president, secretary and member-at-large.
 She is an NFRW Capitol Regent.
 In 2011, she was one of five state presidents nominated for the NFRW Ronald Reagan Leadership Award.